cinterloper/vertx-smtp-server/README.txt

 This should listen on port 25000 and put the mail on the vertx bus address "mail"

-it will accept all messages delivered to it. you should implement filters/security infront with a more common mail daemon
+it will accept all messages delivered to it. you should implement filters/security infront with a more common mail relay daemon